 We believe that play, both indoors and outdoors, is the fundamental way in which young children learn.
-Play can be enjoyed and challenging.
-When playing, children behave in different ways.
-Sometimes their play will be boisterous, sometimes they will describe and discuss what they are doing, and sometimes they will be quiet and reflective as they play.
 Through play, children will be developing skills across all the Prime and Specific areas of learning, working towards achieving the Early Learning Goals.

-In a secure environment with effective adult support, guidance and directed teaching, children will be able to:
+In our environment with effective adult support, guidance and directed teaching, children will be able to:

-- Explore, develop and represent learning experiences that help them make sense of the world; - · Practise and build up concepts, ideas and skills; - · Learn how to control impulses and understand the need for rules; - Be alone, be alongside others or co-operate as they talk to rehearse their feelings: - · Take risks and make mistakes; - Think creatively and imaginatively; - · Communicate with others as they investigate and solve problems; - Express fears to relieve anxious experiences in controlled and safe situations.
+- Explore, develop and represent learning experiences that help them make sense of the world; - Practise and build up concepts, ideas and skills; - Learn how to control impulses and understand the need for rules; - Be alone, be alongside others or co-operate as they talk to rehearse their feelings; - Take risks and make mistakes; - Think creatively and imaginatively; - Communicate with others as they investigate and solve problems; - Express fears to relieve anxious experiences in controlled and safe situations.